Senior Business Process Analyst

 Job Description:

-This role is to deliver integrity checks and approvals in maintaining Finance Master Data, including the Harmonized Data Set (HDS), Financial Data Structure (FDS) & Chart of Accounts (COA).
-These controls over the HDS, FDS and COA master data are fundamental to ensure the financial data are accurately reported & adhere to BP Group Accounts, Complex Local Statutory Reporters, Group Tax & the Segment MI teams.
+This role is responsible for maintaining, optimizing and managing Finance Data Structures (FDS), including, but not limited to Chart of Accounts, Cost Elements, Profit Centers, Cost Centers and Reporting Hierarchies.

-You will be instrumental in leading the execution of data integration & cleansing initiatives.
-Additionally, you will interface with various functions across the organization to uphold, reinforce data integrity standards, assist in evaluating data quality and compliance at the same time achieve operational excellence.
+You will be instrumental in driving the enrichment of finance master data, ensuring its accuracy, consistency, and reliability for the bp group.
+Additionally, you will interface with various functions across the organization to uphold, reinforce data integrity standards, assist in evaluating data quality and compliance.

 Key Accountabilities: